drhee21/autocheckout-extension/README.md

 # autocheckout-extension
 Automate the online shopping process with a single click.

+## Features

+✨ **One-Click Checkout**\
+Go from product page to payment instantly — no extra steps.

+📬 **Auto-Fill Without Accounts**\
+Securely save and auto-fill your email, phone, and address — no login required.

+🛍️ **Wide Store Compatibility**\
+Works seamlessly with all Shopify stores — with more platforms on the way!

 ## Disclaimer
 This project is provided as open-source software on an "as-is" basis.